krb20/niceChart.js/README.md

 Add ``` nicechart.1.1.js [Base library]``` in your html page - It supports Line ans Bar Charts.<br />

-You can can include plugins ```gauge.plugin.nicechart.1.1.js, multiline.plugin.nicechart.1.1.js, trendline.plugin.nicechart.1.1.js ``` in your html file based on your requirement.<br />
+You can can include plugins ```gauge.plugin.nicechart.1.1.js, multiline.plugin.nicechart.1.1.js, trendline.plugin.nicechart.1.1.js ``` in your html file based on your requirement.<br /><br />
-Note: Plugins can be useful if you have memory/size contarins, and dont want to support all charts.
+Note: Plugins can be useful if you have memory/size contarins, and have no requirement of using all charts.

 <h1 class="center-align">NiceChart Documentation</h1>
 <h4 class="center-align">Version 1.1</h4>